Cookie preferences

 How has it been spreading?

-The initial project has been supported by the EU COSME WORTH program and benefited from creative sessions with young people, educators and families during the Helsinki Children's Design Week and with a kindergarten and primary school in Helsinki.
-The project enabled the creation of operational prototypes and was presented during the Milan and Dutch design weeks.
+The project has been supported by EU COSME WORTH and Nordisk Kulturfond programs and benefited from creative sessions with young people/educators/families during the Helsinki Children's Design Week and with a kindergarten and primary schools in Helsinki.
+The project enabled the creation of operational prototypes and was presented during the Milan and Dutch Design Weeks.

 The research project continues and addresses evolving forms of the initial prototypes, but also explores other approaches, in particular leading a reflection on virtual clothing but also the use of technologies such as virtual reality and haptic design.

-The project is also connected with the international research network IN2FROCC and Designing for Children's Rights D4CR association, of which Laetitia Barbu is an active member.
+It is also connected with the International Research Network IN2FROCC and Designing for Children's Rights D4CR association, Laetitia Barbu being an active member of both.

 If I want to try it, what should I do?